Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: System and Model

 We are interested in the case where the interaction reduces to a purely longitudinal coupling:

-where $g^D$ is the coupling strength corresponding to qubit Pauli Z operator $\hat{\sigma}_z^D$.
-Here, terms proportional to the identity operator are omitted for simplicity.
-Purely longitudinal coupling is achieved when $\alpha^D_1 = \alpha^D_3$, i.e. when the left and the right dots are coupled to the OCS transmon identically.
+where $g^D$ is the coupling strength corresponding to qubit Pauli Z operator $\hat{\sigma}_z^D$ and $g^D_I$ is the qubit-state-independent coupling strength.
+Purely longitudinal coupling is achieved when $\alpha^D_1 = \alpha^D_3$, i.e. when the left and the right qubits are coupled to the OCS transmon identically.

 Under this condition, Eqs.~\ref{eq:intH_2} and~\ref{eq:intH_3} yield